amper5and/secrets.js/README.md

 ## Possible future enhancements
-* A full-featured online demo page
+* A full-featured online demo
 * A strong PRNG for browsers that don't have crypto.getRandomValues()
 * Use just XOR operations for (n,n) sharing
 * Operate on [node.js streams](http://nodejs.org/api/stream.html)